Risk Management Plan

 Business risks

-Business risks affect the finance and operations of a company, including compliance issues, processes and procedures, aging population, absenteeism, sexual misconduct and abuse, and retention.
+Business risks affect the finances and operations of a company, including compliance issues, processes and procedures, aging population, absenteeism, sexual misconduct and abuse, and retention.

 Strategic risks